MATH-1700-WBP01

 defined at least on [α, β]

-with (f(θ1), θ1)
+with (f(θ1); θ1)

-always defining a different point in polar coordinates
+always defining different points in polar coordinates.)

 Quizzes